 Difference between const and readonly in typescript/angular

-Difference between const and readonly variables in typescript
+Difference between const and readonly variables in TypeScript

-const applied to variables only.
+const is applied to variables only.

 const content;